joenilan/myntcore-message/README.md

-# Myntcoin Message Verification and Signing for Myntcore
+# Mynt Message Verification and Signing for Myntcore

-myntcore-message adds support for verifying and signing myntcoin messages in [Node.js](http://nodejs.org/) and web browsers.
+myntcore-message adds support for verifying and signing mynt messages in [Node.js](http://nodejs.org/) and web browsers.

 See [the main myntcore repo](https://github.com/joenilan/myntcore) for more information.